top of page

 Strategic Placement Based on Our Field Experience

 We position intake vents low on one side and exhaust vents high on the opposite side to maximize natural convection.
-This approach creates the most effective air circulation using minimal energy – a technique we've refined through hundreds of shipping container installations.
+This creates the most effective air circulation using minimal energy – a technique we've refined through hundreds of installations.

 Our Multi-Method Approach

-We've found the most effective container ventilation often combines several methods.
-Our typical commercial installation includes passive side vents with active roof extraction, sometimes supplemented with foundation ventilation depending on the application.
+The most effective ventilation often combines several methods.
+Our typical commercial installation includes passive side vents with active roof extraction, sometimes supplemented with foundation ventilation based on the application.

 Climate Considerations We've Learned

-Hot, humid climates require more aggressive shipping container ventilation than we initially anticipated.
-We now routinely recommend dehumidification for these environments, while cold climates need careful balance between ventilation and heat retention.
+Hot, humid climates require more aggressive ventilation than we initially anticipated.
+We now routinely recommend dehumidification for these environments.
+In contrast, cold climates need careful balance between ventilation and heat retention.

 Our Maintenance Program

-We keep vents clean and unobstructed through regular service visits, replace filters in active systems, and inspect for damage that could reduce effectiveness.
+We keep vents clean and unobstructed through regular visits.
+We replace filters in active systems and inspect for damage that could reduce effectiveness.
 Our maintenance contracts have proven essential for long-term performance.

 Supporting Systems We Recommend